open-sauced/intro/docs/i18n-guidelines.md

 - For information on how to contribute to this translations repository, check out our [Translations Contributing Guidelines](LINK-TO-YOUR-CONTRIBUTING-FILE).
 ```

+### 5. Setting up the Hosting and Deployment Platform

+Now that your forked repository is set up, it's time to deploy the translations.

+This project is using [docsify](https://docsify.js.org/).
+You can read the [deployment guide](https://docsify.js.org/#/deploy) on their official website to choose which platform you want the translation to be deployed.

 ## Adding Translations

 First, please read our [Contributing Guide](CONTRIBUTING.md) to setting up the project locally and for the technical instruction.
 Then, follow these steps to add the translations: